Multicultural Perspectives Public Speaking Competition

 What are the adjudicators looking for?

 The adjudicators will make their decision based on the matter, manner and method of the speakers.
-They will expect contestants to be confident and engaging and will prefer speeches which balance personal opinion with information and humour with sincerity.
+They will expect contestants to be confident and engaging, and will prefer speeches which balance personal opinion with information, and personality with sincerity.
 The prepared speeches need to show an understanding of multiculturalism, but the impromptu speeches do not.
 Finally, adjudicators will give equal consideration to the prepared and impromptu speeches.
-We recommend that speakers download the 2024 Multicultural Perspectives Speaker Advice (PDF 1.88 MB) for more detailed advice on speech writing and presentation in this competition.
+More detailed advice will be available here shortly for speakers to download.

 How does the competition run?

-Schools will likely need to conduct their own internal competition to select their two representatives for each age division.
-Next, we’ll let you know the date and venue of the local final we’ve assigned you to.
-Local finals will run in the last 4 weeks of Term 2 at host schools, but we’ll hold online finals if changing health advice requires it or for speakers who can’t travel to their nearest final.
-The winners of local finals will proceed to regional finals, which will be held in the second half of August.
-Regional winners will go on to compete at the state finals, which will run in late October for Years 3 and 4 and mid-November for Years 5 and 6.
+Schools will likely need to conduct their own internal competition to select their 2 representatives for each age division.
+Next we’ll let you know the date and venue of the local final we’ve assigned you to.
+Local finals will run in the last 4 weeks of Term 2 at host schools, but we’ll hold online finals in early Term 3 for speakers who can’t travel to their nearest final or miss out because they’re ill on the day.
+The winners of local finals will proceed to regional finals which will be held in the second half of August.
+Regional winners will go on to compete at the state finals which will run in late October for Years 3 and 4 and then mid-November for Years 5 and 6.

 What are the prizes?

 All contestants involved in the competition will receive a certificate acknowledging their participation.
 Certificates of congratulations will then be awarded to all local and regional winners.
-State finalists will receive a silver medallion, and the state winners in each division will receive a gold medallion and a perpetual trophy.
+State finalists will receive a silver medallion and an ACCO Artline prize pack, and the state winners in each division will receive a gold medallion and a perpetual trophy.

 Who are the organisers of the competition?

 The Multicultural Perspectives Public Speaking Competition is organised by the Arts Unit and the Multicultural Education team, both from the NSW Department of Education.
-In addition, the competition is made possible by the funding of the Multicultural Education team.
+The competition is made possible by the funding of the Multicultural Education team.